China Book reviews

 ISBN 7-5001-0240-2 Details/purchase ➚

-is such an important religion in China it is vital to know the key Buddhist beliefs and the attitude to life.
+is such an important religion in China it is vital to know the key Buddhist beliefs and attitudes to life.
 This book is collection of old parables - short stories with a moral and philosophic underpinning.

 Chinese Cultural Traditions, Yujing He, CreateSpace publishing, 2013